Giants hire Bills O coordinator Brian Daboll as head coach

 EAST RUTHERFORD, N.J.
-(AP) — The New York Giants hired Buffalo Bills offensive coordinator Brian Daboll as their head coach Friday.
+(AP) — The co-owners of the New York Giants wanted a head coach who new general manager Joe Schoen could work well with.

+In hiring Bills offensive coordinator Brian Daboll on Friday, co-owners John Mara and Steve Tisch got someone who Schoen has worked with well the last four years in Buffalo.

+“In the end, it was obvious Brian has spent his career preparing for this moment,” Tisch said.
+“He is creative, thoughtful, determined, and Joe and Brian are the perfect complement to each other.
+We will do everything we can to support their process as they build toward the 2022 season and well after that.”

 Daboll, 46, replaces Joe Judge, who was fired two days after the Giants finished a 4-13 season, their fifth straight double-digit losing season.

-Daboll spent the previous four seasons as the Bills’ offensive coordinator.
-He was the first person new general manager Joe Schoen interviewed after Schoen was hired last Friday.
-Daboll quickly got a second interview on Tuesday.
+Daboll was the first person Schoen interviewed being hired last Friday, and he quickly got a second interview Tuesday.

+“We interviewed several people who are incredible coaches and all of whom are going to enjoy much more success in this league in their current positions and as a head coach,” said Schoen, who was the Bills assistant general manager during Daboll’s tenure.

+“With that said, we – me and ownership – all felt Brian is the right person to serve as our head coach,” Schoen added.
+“Over the last four years, I have observed first-hand Brian’s strengths as a leader – he is an excellent communicator, intelligent, innovative, and hard working.
+Brian’s genuine and engaging personality is refreshing.”

 The Giants interviewed six candidates for the vacant position, giving a second interview to Bills defensive coordinator Leslie Frazier earlier Friday.
 They also spoke to former Miami Dolphins coach Brian Flores; defensive coordinators Lou Anarumo of Cincinnati, Dan Quinn of Dallas and the Giants’ Patrick Graham.